-Insight - What if baby boomers don't live forever?
+INSIGHT - What if baby boomers don't live forever?

 By 2040, obesity will reduce life expectancy by 0.733 percent for men, and 0.677 percent for women, according to Preston.
 Those are trends that he believes will be offset by other gains as people stop smoking.

-Richard Suzman, director of behavioural and social research at the National Institutes of Health's National Institute on Aging, puts it this way: "Obesity is a little more complicated."
+Richard Suzman, director of behavioral and social research at the National Institutes of Health's National Institute on Aging, puts it this way: "Obesity is a little more complicated."

 So far among boomers serious weight gain appears linked to rising disability and all the costs associated with that, but because of modern medicine's ability to treat complications like diabetes and heart disease, the impact on longevity is there, just not as much, he says.